anthony-callender/anthony-callender/README.md

 My educational background includes graduating from TripleTen's rigorous 10-month Data Science program in November 2022, where I obtained a comprehensive certificate in Data Science, diving deep into advanced analytical techniques.

-I'm excited to apply my expertise in data-driven decision-making to the dynamic world of finance.
+I'm excited to apply my expertise in data-driven decision-making to the dynamic world of business and technology.
 Feel free to explore my repositories to delve deeper into my projects and endeavors!

 Some facts about me: